 Make this year the year to learn how to say ‘no’.

 Take charge of your money

 It doesn’t matter how much money you have, if you’re not taking control of your financial situation, cashflow will occupy too much space in your life.
 It’s not something that you can hide away from.

 Commit to taking charge of your money.
-Create a budget, establishing clear goals, and your financial decisions will become much simpler and easier to think through.
+Create a budget, establishing clear goals, and simplify your financial decisions.

 Gain control of your time